priyanka1706/Stealth-Shot/README.md

 The first version in it can be found in the V1 folder.
 The game supports both one and two player gameplay.

 # Game mission
 The aim of this game is to pick up the green loot and take it to the extraction zone without being spotted by any of the guards.
-To do this one cam distract the guards using noisy projectiles, and also use the launchpad to use alternate routes to reach the loot.
+To do this one can distract the guards using noisy projectiles, and also use the launchpad to use alternate routes to reach the loot.

 <p align="center">
 <img width="800" height="450" src="https://github.com/priyanka1706/Stealth-Shot/blob/master/V1/GamePlay.png"> </p>